-Senate Intelligence Committee chair Diane Feinstein called President Barack Obama “too cautious” in his response to the ultra-violent jihadists in ISIS, adding he was “wrong” to call them a jayvee team back in January.
+Senate Intelligence Committee chair Dianne Feinstein called President Barack Obama “too cautious” in his response to the ultra-violent jihadists in ISIS, adding he was “wrong” to call them a jayvee team back in January.

 The Democratic California senator appeared on NBC’s “Meet The Press” Sunday, discussing with Andrea Mitchell a possible American response to the rapid rise of Sunni fundamentalists in Syria and Iraq.
 On Thursday, Obama admitted he did not yet have a plan to deal with the terrorist surge.